Marine Aircraft Group 36: Vietnam War

 In 1965 it was attached to the 1st MAW, when it deployed to South Vietnam in August of that year.
 It sailed for South Vietnam aboard the USS Princeton, flying ashore at Kỳ Hà on 1 September.
 This was both the first full Marine Air Group to arrive in South Vietnam, and more generally the first time a full helicopter group had been transported this way.
 By the end of September most of the helicopter units comprising the group had arrived at Kỳ Hà, these included: HMM-362, HMM-364, VMO-6, H&MS-36 and MABS-36, while HMM-363 was at Qui Nhon.
 The group flew its first missions on 12 September.
 From 10–12 November the group supported Operation Blue Marlin.
 In mid-November the group supported Marines operations in the Hiệp Đức District.
 In December the group supported Operation Harvest Moon.

 In late January 1966 the group supported Operation Double Eagle.
 In early March the group supported Operation Utah.
 Later in March the group supported Operation Texas.
 In June the group supported Operation Kansas.
 In early August the group supported Operation Colorado.
 In October HMM-165 equipped with the new CH-46A Sea Knight joined the group.
 In December HMM-262 equipped with CH-46As joined the group.

 On 4 October 1967 VMO-6 was the first group squadron to move north to Phu Bai Combat Base and by 15 October the group headquarters was operational at Phu Bai.
 On 16 October the group took control of VMO-3, HMM-164, HMM-362, MATCU-62 and MATCU-68 from Marine Aircraft Group 16 (MAG-16) while control of HMM-265 at Marble Mountain Air Facility was transferred to MAG-16.
-On 30 October HMM-163 equipped with CH-53A Sea Stallions came ashore from USS Okinawa and joined the group at Quảng Trị Combat Base.
+On 30 October HMM-163 equipped with CH-46's came ashore from USS Okinawa and joined the group at Quảng Trị Combat Base.
 In late November HMM-165 was the last group squadron to move north from Kỳ Hà.